cil0834/Project2/README.md

       to utilize the super method.
 The arguement is the string that is going to have its average ascii value calculated.
       The constructor will then initialize it's mesoString variable with the arguement.

+   b.
+The calAverage is going to take the mesoString and store its characters into an integer array.
+Where each index of
+      the array represents the corresponding ascii value of a character of the string.
+For example index 0 represents the ascii value of the first character of the string.
+The ascii values are then going to be added up and averaged.
+They will be averaged in three ways.